 Iterate over a local project

-In this article, we will learn how to iterate through a project in , which is stored locally on your machine.
+In this article, we will learn how to iterate through a project in Supervisely format, which is stored locally on your machine.
 It is one of the most frequent operations in Superviely Apps and python automation scripts.
 You will see how easy it is to get all the necessary information from the project, as well as how quickly you can visualize the contents of the project even without internet access.

 In this guide we will go through the following steps:

-**** Get a with labeled lemons and kiwis.
+**** Step 1.
+Get a demo project with labeled lemons and kiwis.

 1. Demo project

-If you don't have any projects in Supervisely format on your local machine, go to the ecosystem and add the demo project 🍋 Lemons annotated to your current workspace.
+If you don't have any projects in Supervisely format on your local machine, go to the ecosystem and add the demo project 🍋 Lemons annotated

 2. Download project in Supervisely format